What this filing does

 What you receive

-• Filed SH-7 with MCA acknowledgement.
+• Filed capital-increase form with the Registrar's acknowledgement.

 • Stamp duty receipt.